self-host/self-host/docs/presentations/first_few_steps.md

 Authenticate with any user you like, but the user requires **full access** to the entire system.
 For simplicity's sake, use the root user if you are using your local development environment.

-*You did remember to change the server URL and add your credentials via the authorize button, right!?*
+*You remember to change the server URL and add your credentials via the authorize button, right!?*

 ---